vip306/IDS-Module1-alt3-New/chapter4.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:90b98a2790
-## 4. Sorting in a dataframe
+## 4. Using `which.min()`

-Now we know how much the smallest rat pup weighed and we know which row represents it.
-However, what treatment (low, high, control) did it receive ?
+Now, you know how much the smallest rat pup weighed and also, which row represents it.

+However, what treatment (low, high, control) did it receive?

 There are a few ways to find that out.
 Check out the sample code on `murders` for one example.

 *** =instructions
-- Define a variable `treat` to be the `Treatment` groups.
+- Define a variable `treat` to store `RatPupWeight$Treatment`
-- Report the treatment group of the rat pup with the least weight using the `treat[which.min(RatPupWeight$weight)]` code.
+- Report the treatment group of the rat pup with the least weight

 *** =hint
+Apply `which.min()` on `RatPupWeight$weight` and find the corresponding treatment

 *** =pre_exercise_code
 ```{r}